the-coder-dude/Product-Scanner-App/README.md

 # Product-Scanner-App-using-React-Native [with Expo]

+## 🚀 APK file
-apk file for this project can be found at: [Apk File](http://bit.ly/productscannerapp "apk file on Gdrive")
+APK file for this project can be found at: [Apk File](http://bit.ly/productscannerapp "apk file on Gdrive")

 ## 🏃‍♂️ Local Installation